-Our lawyers are experts in road traffic or motoring offences.
-We are based in Newcastle upon Tyne and South Shields, and offer representation throughout the North East.
-Our solicitors have many years’ experience and are best ranked in the North East.
-Call now for immediate advice.
+Our motoring lawyers are experts in mobile phone offences, where you have been accused of using a mobile phone while driving.
+We are based in Newcastle upon Tyne and South Shields and offer representation throughout the North East.
+Our solicitors have many years’ experience of dealing with all types of motoring offences and are best ranked in the North East.

-This means that if you are a new driver (within two years of passing your driving test) and are convicted of this offence, you will have your licence revoked.
-You will revert to being a learner driver and have to re-sit both parts of your driving test.
+If you are a new driver (within two years of passing your driving test) and are convicted of this offence, you will have your licence revoked this means you will revert to being a learner driver and have to re-sit both parts of your driving test.

 All drivers will face a totting-up disqualification if you are caught using a phone twice in a three-year period, or have 6 penalty points for any other motoring offence within a 3-year period.